 Canada accelerates zero-emissions passenger vehicle sales target to 2035

-Electric cars in the fast lane.
+Electric cars.
 Stock image

 This week, the Government of Canada announced it is setting a mandatory target for all new light-duty cars and passenger trucks sales to be zero-emission by 2035, accelerating Canada’s previous goal of 100% sales by 2040.